 This plant is sometimes also referred to as tiger beard or cat's whiskers due to its long bracteoles that look like whiskers.
 The purple variety is a dark dusky color that ranges from maroon to purple but often looks black.
 A white flowering variety (Tacca integrifolia) grows twice as large as the black variety.
 Dramatic in the garden, bat flowers do not survive long in a vase and aren't good as a cut flower.
 The bat flower will bloom from late spring through early fall with new blooms appearing repeatedly throughout the season.

 |Common Name||Bat flower, tiger beard, cat's whiskers, devil's flower|

 |Native Areas||Southeast Asia, Australia|

 How to Grow Bat Flower

-While this is a fairly tropical plant, it does do well in some parts of the United States, and can be grown successfully in Florida, Louisiana, Mississippi and parts of California, wherever a moist, warm environment can be found.
-It may be necessary to create a small micro climate that is hospitable to this somewhat delicate plant.
+While this is a fairly tropical plant, it does well in some parts of the United States and can be grown successfully in Florida, Louisiana, Mississippi, and parts of California, wherever there is a moist, warm environment.
+It might be necessary to create a small microclimate that is hospitable to this somewhat delicate plant.
 The bat flower is generally not vulnerable to pests, other than the usual slugs and snails one finds in a tropical garden.

 The bat flower requires warm temperatures but prefers a shady location.
-Plant where it will get indirect light, on the north side of a house, preferably in a setting with additional tropical understory plants.
+Plant it where it receives indirect light, on the north side of a house, preferably in a setting with additional tropical understory plants.

 Bat flower needs a rich, well-drained soil with plenty of organic matter.
-Amending soil with peat moss, pine bark, and compost may prove necessary.
-For container growing, use a rich potting medium with 50 percent soil, 40 percent amendments and 10 percent sand for good drainage.
+Amending soil with peat moss, pine bark, and compost may prove necessary to increase drainage.
+For container growing, use a rich potting medium with 50 percent soil, 40 percent amendments and 10 percent perlite for good drainage.

 Temperature and Humidity